When it comes to your ecommerce supply chain, complacency is the enemy of growth.

-To measure supply chain efficiency, merchants should track several logistics metrics that relate to inventory, orders, fulfillment, and shipping.
+To measure supply chain efficiency, merchants should track several supply chain metrics that relate to inventory, orders, fulfillment, and shipping.
 Inventory turnover rate, order accuracy, and average cost per unit for fulfillment and shipping are just a few key metrics to track that can help you find ways to improve your supply chain.

 How can you improve supply chain efficiency?

 While there are many ways to improve supply chain efficiency, almost all methods boil down to having the right tech stack — one that offers insights into your inventory data and deploys automation, along with the right logistics team.
 The combination of technology and expertise can transform your supply chain efficiency into a competitive advantage, and ultimately foster your business’s growth.

 Supply chain responsiveness is how quickly a business is able to react to sudden changes in the logistics landscape.
 Think back to when the COVID-19 pandemic hit, and demand for certain products quadrupled overnight.
 Companies that were able to deliver more inventory to customers faster came out as winners.

 What are the characteristics of a responsive supply chain?

 All responsive supply chains have a few characteristics in common, including flexibility, diversification, technology adoption, and strong working relationships with their partners and stakeholders.
 A responsive supply chain also stays focused on meeting customer demand by adapting to the situation at hand.

 Can supply chains be both efficient and responsive?